Helmut Wick: Family

 On 5 August 1939, Wick married Ursel Rolfs (1916–1968) in Berlin.
 The marriage produced two children, Walter (born in October 1939) and a girl, Sabine, born after Wick's death, in February 1941.
 On 23 January 1941, Wick's father received a telephone call from Bodenschatz at the Führer Headquarters that Wick had been rescued and taken prisoner of war.
 Apparently an official Reuters report had indicated that a 25-year-old Luftwaffe Major, credited with 56 aerial victories, had been interned in a prisoner-of-war camp in Canada.
 Both Hitler and Göring initiated steps to get confirmation of the report.
 On 5 February 1941, a telegram from Ottawa informed Ursel that Wick was not interned in Canada.
 Ursel married the military doctor, Stabsarzt (equivalent to captain) Dr. Gerhard Tausch, later in the war.

 Summary of career

 Aerial victory claims

-According to Obermaier, Wick was credited with 56 aerial victories claimed in 168 combat missions, all of which on the Western Front.
+According to US historian David T. Zabecki, Wick was credited with 56 aerial victories.
+Obermaier also lists him with 56 aerial victories claimed in 168 combat missions, all of which on the Western Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 56 aerial victory claims, plus four further unconfirmed claims, all of which claimed on the Western Front.